 Greece is an amazing country, living here for a whole calendar year made experience incredible stories that (I keep promising to myself), sooner or later are bound to end up in a book.
 A complete year of Greek life also taught me a lot about traditions and superstitions that I started observing, fearing and even putting into practice myself: A little bit for fun, and another bit because… you never know!
 So you only need to take a look at the following list of beliefs and superstitions to add a touch of Greek luck to the end of the year.

-This ancient superstition (which was also quite common back in Argentina, to tell the truth) is my favorite.
+This ancient superstition is my favorite of all.
 And it’s the perfect excuse to buy tons of Greek lucky charm in any possible version: Bracelets, rings, necklaces, bags, and more.

 They say that evil eye can strike any moment.
 You just need someone making a compliment, for minor catastrophe striking a minute later.
 That’s the evil eye hitting on you.